Ellis-Robinson/book-club-app/README.md

 4. As a registired user I want to be able to edit my reviews
 5. As a registired user I want to be able to delete my reviews
 6. As a registired user I want to be able to Add books
-7. As a registired user I want to be able to vote books up or down

 ## Design
 ### Color scheme and imagery